-An ever-increasing number of states have passed legislation legalizing marijuana for medical uses and some states have even legalized the herb's recreational use.
+An ever-increasing number of states have passed legislation for the legalization of marijuana for medical uses and some states have even legalized the herb's recreational use.
 State laws determine who may cultivate or sell marijuana and under what conditions they may do so.
 At the outset, it should be noted that the cultivation and sale of marijuana are still considered federal crimes, and whatever efforts are made to comply with state and local laws will not prevent you from being prosecuted under federal law.
 Regardless, those starting a marijuana business can avoid most serious problems by closely following state and local rules.

 |Alaska's laws permit the use of both medical and recreational marijuana.
 You may apply for a Marijuana Establishment License online, with supplemental application documents for marijuana cultivation facilities, product manufacturing facilities, testing facilities, retail stores, marijuana handler permits, and more.|

-|Arizona||The Arizona Department of Health Services runs the medical marijuana program, and accepts dispensary registration certificate applications periodically.
+|Arizona||The Arizona Department of Health Services runs the medical marijuana program and accepts dispensary registration certificate applications periodically.
 A cultivation facility can't be set up without being licensed as a dispensary.|

 |Arkansas||The Arkansas Medical Marijuana Commission is in charge of the state's medical marijuana program.
 The Commission has applications available for dispensary and cultivation facility licenses.|